-Arayik Harutyunyan was sworn in as president of the Nagorno Karabakh Republic – Artsakh in a ceremony held on May 21 in Shushi and attended by Republic of Armenia leadership.
+Arayik Harutyunyan was sworn in as president of the Nagorno Karabakh Republic – Artsakh in a ceremony held on May 21 in Shushi and attended by the leadership of Republic of Armenia.

 Prior to relinquishing his duties as president, Bako Sahakyan dismissed several of the key staff that worked with him over the years, including NSC Secretary Arshavir Gharamyan and chief of staff Marat Musaelyan.
 The latter will be replaced by Karen Danielyan.

 On May 20, Artur Tovmasyan from Harutyunyan’s party was elected speaker of the National Assembly, replacing Ashot Ghulyan.
 Tovmasyan was parliament’s speaker from 1996 to 1997.
 Gagik Bagunts from Babayan’s party was elected deputy speaker.

 NKR’s fourth president

 Harutyunyan is the fourth president of Artsakh.
 From 1992 to 1994, NKR was formally a parliamentary republic but from August 1992 the parliament transferred its powers to an emergency State Defense Committee.
 The Committee head Robert Kocharyan was first elected president in 1994, but left early to serve as Armenia’s prime minister.
 Arkady Ghoukasyan served two terms from 1997 to 2007 and Bako Sahakyan – three terms from 2007 to 2020, including a 3-year transition term since 2017.

 Harutyunyan was born in Stepanakert in 1973.
 While a student at the Yerevan Institute of Economics in the early 1990s, Harutyunyan volunteered to fight in Artsakh’s defense between 1992 and 1994.
 Harutyunyan’s older brother, Samvel Harutyunyan was killed in combat.